Linear sequential dynamical systems, incidence algebras, and M\"{o}bius functions: Linear SDS and the incidence algebras of posets

-Then, if $X_1=(G,f,\pi)X_0$, we have
+Then, if $X_1=(G,f,\pi)(X_0)$, we have

-One first objective in Section~$3$ will be to derive a closed formula of the composition of these matrices $F_{\pi_i}$.
-Secondly, we study the following question: given a linear transformation, $A$, does there exist a linear SDS, such that $A=(G,f,\pi)$?
+The first objective in Section~\ref{sec3} will be to derive a closed formula for the composition of these matrices $F_{\pi_i}$.
+Secondly, given a linear transformation $A$, we will prove constructively that there exists a linear SDS such that $A=(G,f,\pi)$.